 The chorus is a division of Sweet Adelines International, a "world-wide organization of women singers that meet regularly to practice, socialize, perform and sing a cappella harmony, barbershop style," the group's website states.

-The performance is being sponsored by the Nutcracker Family Restaurant.
+The performance will be sponsored by the Nutcracker Family Restaurant.

 Admission is $5.
 Tickets are available at the Nutcracker Family Restaurant and all branches of the Pataskala Bank.
 Tickets also can be purchased online at www.sterlingtheater.ticketleap.com.